mwurzberger/formatting-and-patterns/js.md

 2. <a name="whitespace">Whitespace</a>
   - Never mix spaces and tabs.
-  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
+  - Use soft indents (spaces) instead of real tabs
   - For readability, set your editor's indent size to four characters &mdash; this means four spaces or four spaces representing a real tab.

 3. <a name="spacing">Beautiful Syntax</a>